The Story Behind the Distinguishable Yellow Hue of LEGO® Minifigures That Everyone Recognizes

 The best reason for this choice?

-Innately, yellow is a neutral color that doesn’t correspond to any specific skin tone, making it an ideal representation of the universality of the human experience when building the greatest toy ever made.
+Yellow is a neutral color that doesn’t correspond to any specific skin tone, making it an ideal representation of the universality of the human experience when building the greatest toy ever made.

 By opting for a shade that doesn’t resemble any real-life human complexion, LEGO® aimed to encourage children to imagine their minifigures as anyone they wanted and fully immerse themselves in the play experience.
 The yellow hue was intended to foster creativity and open-mindedness, allowing generations and interests to unite under the umbrella of the brick.